 Approximately 30 days prior to the anticipated graduation date the student is advised of the requirements to complete the loan counseling exit interview.
 Typically, group exit interviews are scheduled within a week of the expected cohort graduation date.
-First Institute offers student borrowers the option to complete the federal student loan exit counseling interview via group sessions or individual appointments at the institution.
-If a student completes an individual appointment or a group session, the U.S. Department of Education's publication, Exit Counseling for Direct Loan Borrowers is provided to the student.
-If a student is unable to arrange an individual appointment or group session, all federal student loan exit counseling documents are sent via certified mail to the student.
+Student borrowers must complete the federal student loan exit counseling online at www.studentloans.gov.
+If a student is unable to arrange an individual appointment or group session, federal student loan exit counseling information is sent via mail or email.